SuperBox64/CloudflareDynDNS/README.md

 # CloudflareDynDNS
 Todd's CloudFlareDynDNS

-For those wanting to host their own websitesm, I've created this open source CloudFlareDynDNS swift application.
+For those wanting to host their own websites, I've created this open source CloudFlareDynDNS swift application.

 Feel free fork and to port it to othe languages and do Pull requests as needed.